Department of Astronautics Courses

 Astro Engr 423.
 Space Mission Design.
 3(1).
 Basic mission design principles for Air Force and civilian launch systems are examined.
 Mission objectives and constraints; feasibility studies; time-line generation; launch, on-orbit, and recovery operations; and contingency planning are studied.
 Structured computer programming is applied to analyze typical space missions.
 Final project.
 Prereq: Astro Engr 321.
 Sem hrs: 3 fall.

 Astro Engr 436.
 Small Spacecraft Engineering I. 4(2).
-An introduction to small satellite systems engineering.
-Multi-disciplinary system design of spacecraft hardware and software to include subsystems, payloads, and ground stations.
-Define mission and system requirements, perform engineering trade studies, design and analyze spacecraft systems.
+An introduction to small spacecraft systems engineering.
+Multi-disciplinary system design of spacecraft hardware and software to include subsystems, propulsion systems, attitude determination and control systems, electrical power systems, structures, payloads, and ground stations.
+Define mission and system requirements, perform engineering trade studies, design and analyze spacecraft systems, and build and test flight hardware.
+Course also includes opportunities to operate on-orbit small satellites.
 Final project or report.
-Prereq: C1C standing and department permission.
+Coreq: Astro Engr 310.
+Prereq: C1C standing and departmental approval.
 Sem hrs: 4 fall.

 Astro Engr 437.
 Small Spacecraft Engineering II.
 4(2).
-A second course in small satellite systems engineering.
-Multi-disciplinary system design and fabrication of spacecraft hardware and software to include subsystems, payloads, and ground stations.
-Finalize design, fabricate, test, and fly actual spacecraft on space boosters.
+A second course in small spacecraft systems engineering.
+Multi-disciplinary system design of spacecraft hardware and software to include subsystems, propulsion systems, attitude determination and control systems, electrical power systems, structures, payloads, and ground stations.
+Finalize design, fabricate, test, and fly actual spacecraft as a rideshare on a space launch vehicle.
+Course also includes opportunities to operate on-orbit small satellites.
 Final project or report.
-Prereq: C1C standing, Astro Engr 436, and department permission.
+Prereq: C1C standing, Astro Engr 436, and departmental approval.
 Sem hrs: 4 spring.

 Astro Engr 445.
 Spacecraft Attitude Dynamics and Control.
 3(1).
 Fundamental introduction to the problem of controlling satellite attitude.
-Topics include direction cosine and Euler angle attitude parameters, torque-free rigid body motion, flexible body effects and energy dissipation, spin stabilization, gravity-gradient stabilization, momentum and reaction wheel control, and reaction jet control.
+Topics include direction cosine and Euler angle attitude parameters, torque-free rigid body motion, spin stabilization, gravity-gradient stabilization, momentum and reaction wheel control, and reaction jet control.
 Projects include the development of a satellite attitude dynamics simulation and the design of a reaction wheel and reaction jet attitude control system.
 Final project or final exam.
 Prereq: Engr Mech 320 or Physics 355; completed or enrolled in Engr 342.
-Includes analysis and synthesis with MATLAB simulation.
+Includes analysis and synthesis with MATLABä simulation.
 Sem hrs: 3 fall or spring.

 Astro Engr 495.
 Special Topics.
 1-3(1).
 Selected topics in astronautics.
 Final exam or final report.
-Prereq: Department permission.
+Prereq: Department approval.
 Sem hrs and offering time determined by department (not more than 3 sem hrs).

 Astro Engr 499.
 Independent Study.
 3(0).
 Individual study and research supervised by a faculty member.
 Topic established with the department head.
 Final report.
-Prereq: Department permission.
+Prereq: Department approval.
 Sem hrs: 3 fall or spring.

 Engr 342.
 Linear Control System Analysis and Design.
 3(2).
 Formulation and analysis of the linear control problem by transform methods.
 Synthesis of linear control systems emphasizing the root locus and Bode methods.
-Includes laboratory analysis and synthesis with real hardware and/or MATLAB™ simulation.
+Includes laboratory analysis and synthesis with real hardware and/or MATLAB™ and Simulink™ simulation.
 Final project.
-Prereq: Engr 341 or El Engr 333 or Mech Engr 325 or department permission.
-(Administered by Department of Astronautics.)
+Prereq: Engr 341 or Mech Engr 325 or ECE 332 or department approval.
+(Administered by Department of Astronautics).
 Sem hrs: 3 spring.